Palakk-DA/superstore-dashboard/README.md

 ---

 ### Preview:
-Coming soon: screenshots of the dashboard!
+Screenshot of the image in the repository!